wpb-astro/MCSED/docs/source/Fitting Parameters.rst

 The choice of star formation history can be specified at the command line using the ``-sfh`` argument or by setting ``sfr`` in ``config.py``.
-``MCSED`` contains 7 built-in options which describe how the star formation rate in a galaxy evolves with time: five analytic expressions, and two defined via a series of user-defined age bins.
+``MCSED`` contains 6 built-in options which describe how the star formation rate in a galaxy evolves with time: five analytic expressions, and one defined via a series of user-defined age bins.
 Both the parameterized and binned versions of SFR history can be found in ``sfh.py``, along with the definitions of their parameters.